gnuradio/gr-bokehgui/README.md

 The following Youtube video provides quick glance over the module and basic procedures.
 [![Youtube - demo](http://img.youtube.com/vi/EyNOE9icNVc/0.jpg)](https://www.youtube.com/watch?v=EyNOE9icNVc)

-## Future works
-1. Histogram sink
-2. BER sink
-3. Providing a default layout for the plot arrangements
-4. Add CSS based styling themes

-### Minor tasks:
-1. Enable averaging in Frequency sink

 ## Bugs reporting:
-Kindly report any bugs or issues [on Github](https://github.com/kartikp1995/gr-bokehgui/issues/).
+Kindly report any bugs or issues [on Github](https://github.com/gnuradio/gr-bokehgui/issues/).

 ## Contributing to the project
 If you want to contribute to the module, feel free to add the pull request.
 Please read the contribution guidelines of GNU Radio [here](https://wiki.gnuradio.org/index.php/Development).